 If you are already registered with the Carers Centre and would like to request a Carer Card, please email us: firstname.lastname@example.org or ring: 0114 278 8942.

-Before you register for a Carer Card, please click here to read Carer Card Terms and Conditions.
+Before you register for a Carer Card, please click here to read our Terms and Conditions.

 Alongside the Carer Card, carers can take advantage of other cards and offers provided by Disability Sheffield and and Carers Trust.

-The Access Card is a card like no other, Disability Sheffield translate your disability / impairment into symbols which highlight the barriers you face and the reasonable adjustments you might need.
+Disability Sheffield translate your disability / impairment into symbols which appear on the Access Card to highlight the barriers you face and the reasonable adjustments you might need.
 The Access Card is accepted as proof of disability and more at venues across the country.
 Find out more here.